richardr1126/k8s-agents-service/README.md

 [![GitHub License](https://img.shields.io/github/license/richardr1126/k8s-agents-service)](https://github.com/richardr1126/k8s-agents-service/blob/main/LICENSE)

 A Kubernetes deployment of an AI agents service built with LangGraph, FastAPI and Streamlit, featuring comprehensive Helm charts with dual-architecture deployment and GitOps integration.
-Currently configured as a professional resume and portfolio showcase s### Next.js Chat UI (`ui/`)
+Currently configured as a professional resume and portfolio showcase system with intelligent RAG-based assistance.

+### Next.js Chat UI (`ui/`)

 The repository now contains a second, production-focused chat interface built with **Next.js 15**, **React 19**, **assistant-ui**, and **Tailwind CSS 4**.
-This UI features enhanced tool visualization with contextual icons, transfer tool components for agent handoffs, and improved user experience with intelligent routing feedback.
-The interface is designed to be the primary deployable frontend, while the existing **Streamlit app remains a lightweight reference interface for local development and quick experimentation**.em with intelligent RAG-based assistance.
+This UI features enhanced tool visualization with contextual icons, transfer tool components for agent handoffs, smart input limits with visual feedback (560 character limit equivalent to 2 tweets), and improved user experience with intelligent routing feedback.
+The interface is designed to be the primary deployable frontend, while the existing **Streamlit app remains a lightweight reference interface for local development and quick experimentation**.

 This project extends [JoshuaC215's agent-service-toolkit](https://github.com/JoshuaC215/agent-service-toolkit) with Kubernetes deployment capabilities, including dual Helm charts for service/UI separation, ArgoCD integration, YugabyteDB support, and multi-architecture container builds.